-After five seasons as the Seawolves’ head Alpine coach, Sparky Anderson enters his fourth season as the head coach of the entire Alaska Anchorage ski program in 2015.
+After five seasons as the Seawolves’ head Alpine coach, Sparky Anderson enters his fifth season as the head coach of the entire Alaska Anchorage ski program in 2016.

 In 2010, Anderson produced his second national champion in Andreas Adde, who won the men’s slalom.
 UAA landed a combined five skiers as All-Americans and finished 7th at the national meet.
 Anderson also helped UAA to a program-best second-place finish at the RMISA/West Region Championships.

 During his third season in 2009, Anderson helped UAA to a program-best fourth-place finish at the NCAA Championships and helped produce five All-Americans and six All-Conference members.
 Anderson guided freshman standout Alex Parker to four individual titles and the RMISA Women’s Alpine MVP, while UAA’s women’s Alpine team was the regional champion.